James Bailey QC

 +44 (0)20 7306 firstname.lastname@example.org

-James Bailey has developed a successful practice focused on commercial chancery, civil fraud, insolvency and company matters.
-Regarded as “approachable, very thorough and conscientious” James is said to have “an exceptional eye for detail” (The Legal 500).
+James Bailey has developed a successful practice focused on commercial chancery, civil fraud, international arbitration, insolvency and company matters.
+Regarded as “approachable, very thorough and conscientious”, James is said to have “an exceptional eye for detail” (The Legal 500).
 He is also noted for his advocacy: “Strategically strong and pragmatic”, “the impressive James Bailey” (The Legal 500) is praised for his “really attractive style in court” (Chambers UK Bar).

 James is consistently recommended in the leading legal directories in the Commercial Litigation, Commercial Chancery, Company and Restructuring & Insolvency categories.
 Recent quotes include: